 - Data Access: Accessing information in a permissioned blockchain can be slow compared.
 The right solution is to use The Graph which can expose data to the APIs and smart contracts for easy access.

 - Data Storage: Data can be stored in many ways on a blockchain.
 However, not all of them are optimal, considering that a huge amount of data is stored on the blockchain.
 To ensure proper storage, it is advised to use data storage solutions such as IPFS Private Network, Big chain DB, and AWS Quantum Ledger.

 - Identity: The last challenge that we are going to discuss is the participant’s identity problem.
 As it is permissioned network, the identity of the peers is already known, which can cause issues during the consensus computations.
 To simplify the issue, it is advised to use Azure BaaS or uPort that will help your business to better leverage their identity protocols and solutions for decentralized applications.

 Permissioned Blockchains are here to stay.
-They provide blockchain benefits in a closed ecosystem while ensuring that it meets the need for an organization.
-There are apparent benefits of using it, including cost-effective, proper governance and efficient performance.
+They provide blockchain benefits in a closed ecosystem while ensuring that it meets the need of an organization.
+There are apparent benefits of using it, including cost-effective, proper governance, and efficient performance.
 However, it also does come with its own drawbacks and challenges.
 So, what do you think about permissioned blockchains?
-Comment below and let us know.
-We are listening.
+Comment below and let us know, we are listening.

 If you are a novice in the Blockchain industry, you first need to learn the basic concepts of blockchain technology.
 For beginners, we offer Free Blockchain Fundamentals Course.
 Enroll now and learn the fundamentals of Blockchain Technology to deepen your roots of knowledge and skills.